org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 Transaction ID
 :   Is a sequence number uniquely identifying the request.

-    The length of this field is controlled by the ZPR Configuration.
-In the Baseline Configuration this field is 2 bytes long.

 Endpoint Packet Length
 :   The length of the Endpoint Packet field.